c-w-m/miniconf/README.md

-## miniconf.h
+# miniconf

 A minimalist C++ configuration manager

 ## Features

-   This is a simple manager to read, store and serialize application configurations of a C++ program.
+   This is a simple manager to read, store and serialize application settings of a C++ program.
 The main features are:

-    * Define configuration format easily
+    * Define simple application settings easily
-    * Parse configuration from command line arguments
+    * Parse settings from command line arguments
     * Format checking, user input validation, default values, etc.
     * Generate help and usage message automatically
     * (TODO) support simple JSON and CVS serialization

 ## miniconf --- A quick start

-### An Example
+#### An Example

-Miniconf uses a very simple API for defining a configuration for an application, a working example is shown below:
+Miniconf uses a very simple API for configuring for an application, a working example is shown below:

 ```c++
 int main(int argc, char** argv)